kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 ## Proposal

-Add optional fallback configuration to the [ExternalMetricSource](https://github.com/kubernetes/kubernetes/blob/48c56e04e0bc2cdc33eb67ee36ca69eba96b5d0b/staging/src/k8s.io/api/autoscaling/v2/types.go#L343) type, allowing users to specify:
+Add optional fallback configuration to the existing [ExternalMetricSource](https://github.com/kubernetes/kubernetes/blob/48c56e04e0bc2cdc33eb67ee36ca69eba96b5d0b/staging/src/k8s.io/api/autoscaling/v2/types.go#L343) type by introducing a new `fallback` field, allowing users to specify:

 1. A failure duration (how long the metric must be continuously failing before activating fallback)
-2. A substitute metric value to use when the threshold is exceeded
+2. A desired replica count to use when the failure duration threshold is exceeded

 This approach:
 - **Works with the HPA algorithm**: Fallback provides a desired replica count for that metric, which is combined with other metrics using the standard HPA multi-metric approach (taking the maximum)